anuragtb/pdfcpu/encrypt/perm_add.md

 The PDF specification defines a set of permissions that may be set for encrypted documents.
 Permissions go into effect anytime an encrypted document is opened with the *user password*.
-Providing the *owner password* which is also known as the *set permissions password* or *master password* will give full access to the document.<br>
+Providing the *owner password* which is also known as the *set permissions password* or *master password* will give full access to the document.

 `pdfcpu` provides minimal support for setting permissions.
 You can set either `all` or `none` permissions.

 ## Usage